Skip to content

 Printing + Production

-When you're designing your packaging, be sure to get rough estimates of the printing and production costs for your design.
+When designing your packaging, be sure to get rough estimates of the printing and production costs for your design.

-Part of the decision making process is also choosing the most cost-effective options.
+Part of the decision-making process is also choosing the most cost-effective options.

 Labor